icazemier/docker-mongodb-replicaset/README.md

 __(This needs to be run ===> once <===, after setup one can just use e.g. `docker-compose up -d`)__

 * Be sure Docker is started (See installed Applications)
+* Review the environment variable currently set [.env](./.env) and change when needed
 * Be sure `./setup.sh` is executable by executing: `chmod +x ./setup.sh`
 * Execute: `./setup.sh`
 * Wait for it to finish setting up